spewedprojects/MeditationTracker/README.md

 - **Adding a homescreen widget to remind of meditation progress, specifically, most current goal progress.**
 - ~Changes to method of adding goals (Daily duration, total hours, Start date, end date will be automatically determined)~ __DONE!!__
 - Twice "back" to exit the app
-- A home screen widget - the same card that appears on main screen of the app.